Thibaud-TR/Movie_advice/README.md

 ### 🌟 [Link to the website](https://movie-advice.streamlit.app)

-- **db_update.py** : This file create a movie database using the API of TMDB website.
-It can be use to update the database.
-This file save the database in the folder db_tmdb.csv
+- **db_update.py** :
+This file creates a movie database using the TMDB website API.
+It can also be used to update the database.
+The database is saved in the file "db_tmdb.csv

+- **model_update.py** : This file builds on the previous database and generates recommendations for each movie using the Nearest Neighbors machine learning model.
+The new file is saved as "db_reco.csv

+- **app.py** : This script creates an interactive website using the Streamlit library